dnmilne/ask-logic/README.md

 We assume you are working within an angular app.

-1. Install with bower using `bower install ask-logic`
+1. Install with bower using `bower install askjs.core`

-2. Include `ask-logic.js`, which should be located in `bower_components/ask-logic/`
+2. Include `askjs.core.min.js`, which should be located in `bower_components/askjs.core/dist/`

 3. Include the dependency`lodash.min.js` (`bower_components/lodash/dist/`)